rubaka-pl/Fashion-React/README.md

 ## How to Run 🚀

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/rubaka-pl/Fashion-React`
-2. Navigate to the project directory: `cd <project-directory>`
+2. Navigate to the project directory: `cd Fashion-React`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`

-Enjoy exploring the project and learning more about React! 🌟